gabrielecirulli/ncrawl/README.md

 	targets: [] # if a string is given then it goes through a string explode on the comma delimeter and ip ranges are parsed, if an array is given target parsing is bypassed and the array is used instead
 	addTarget: # internal function, accepts a target and an optional completion callback that is called with the same arguments as Reporter.finish
 	# the following are ALL optional
+	ports: [] # an array or comma delimetered strings with ranges of additional ports you'd like scanned
-	modules: [] # array of modules that are to be ran, if array contains 'all', all other elements are ignored and all are allowed
+	modules: [] # array or comma delimetered string of modules that are to be ran, if array contains 'all', all other elements are ignored and all are allowed
 	before: ->
 		# ran before all scans are ran
 		# data.totalModules - total modules that are going to be ran